-Exam I will be held Wednesday the 5^{th} in class.
+Exam I will be held Friday the $22^{nd}$ in class.
 There will be no notecards or calculators.
-Exam II will test on Chapter 11 from the text.
-This exam will primarily focus on Fourier series representation of periodic functions.
-Specifically, of the five questions three will test your ability to calculate Fourier series.
-One question will be conceptual and focus on your understanding of the meaning of Fourier series and to some extent Fourier integrals and transforms.
-The final question will test your ability to calculate with Fourier transforms.
-To prepare for the exam you should refer to the homework assignments.
+Exam I will test on Chapter 11 from the text.
+To prepare for the exam you should refer to the recommended problems on the syllabus and the homework assignments.
 The following is a list of concepts and methods which you should be familiar with.
 Also listed are the key equations from Chapter 11.
 It is assumed that the student has equations (1)-(4) and (9) memorized for the exam.